CS2103JAN2017-W13-B3/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Eyeball for this task named `go to supermarket for discount` and remember the index number, `<INDEX>`.
 2. `update <INDEX> /by end of april /priority high /tags anyhow tag`

-Result: Event is updated to a deadline, with high priorities.
+Result: Event is updated to a deadline, with high priority.
 The old tags are also replaced with new tags.

 ## Delete